radius-project/radius/docs/content/getting-started/create-environment.md

 1. Create a Radius environment:

    Initialize the private resource provider (environment) in your Azure subscription using the `rad` CLI.
-The following command creates an environment in interactive mode and will prompt you for input like resource-group name and location.
+The following command creates an environment in interactive mode and will prompt you for input like the name of a new Resource Group and location.

    ```sh
    rad env init azure -i